jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Analyzing the Data

-The first set of data I want to look at are the daily closing prices of an S&P 500 index tracking fund.
+The first set of data I want to look at is the daily closing price history of an S&P 500 index-tracking fund.
 Specifically, I'm using the SPDR S&P 500 ETF.
 The ticker symbol is SPY.
 This is currently one of the most heavily traded instruments on the New York Stock Exchange.
 Below is a chart of the daily closing prices over the past 21 years:

 {% chart fig-01-stocks-daily-SPY-price.svg %}